brundonsmith/monch/README.md

 ## Features
 - Small and practical (but easy to extend!)
 - Zero dependencies
-- Rich tyoe inference for parsed value types and error types
+- Rich type inference for parsed value types and error types
 - Works on Node (with types stripped), Deno, Bun, and even in the browser (with types stripped)